Couples counselling health insurance

 The answer is usually yes, depending on what level of insurance cover you have.
 Most funds will provide for psychological, psychiatric and counselling services for both individuals and families (including couples) as part of a mid- or high-level policy.
 Some funds will include psychology cover as an optional extra you can purchase.
 The amount you can claim each year and the maximum amount covered per session will vary from fund to fund.

 It's important to always call up your provider first and ensure that your couples counselling sessions will be covered before you sign up so you don't get stuck with a surprise bill.
+Check out the latest sign up deals from Finder Partners offering couples counselling health insurance.

 *Quotes are based on single individual with less than $90,000 income and living in Sydney.
 Always check for combined limits.